 Programs of Study

-The Music Department is accredited by the National Association of Schools of Music and offers three degree programs: a Bachelor of Music in Performance with the option of a concentration in jazz studies, piano, organ, voice, guitar or orchestra/band instruments; a Bachelor of Music in Music Education (K-12), with the teaching of music as the major area of concentration; and a Bachelor of Arts in Music.
+The Music Department is accredited by the National Association of Schools of Music and offers the following degree programs: a Bachelor of Music in Music Education (K-12), with the teaching of music as the major area of concentration; and a Bachelor of Arts in Music in which students can choose either a Performance Emphasis or an emphasis in Jazz and Commercial Music.

 In the Music Education program, the student may prepare for a teaching career in either vocal or instrumental music or a combination of the two.
 The Music Education programs are certified by the Illinois State Board of Education.